jqlang/jq/docs/content/manual/manual.md

 # Types and Values

-jq supports the same set of datatypes as JSON --- booleans, numbers, strings, arrays, objects (JSON-speak for hashes with only string keys), and `null`.
+jq supports the same set of data types as JSON --- booleans, numbers, strings, arrays, objects (JSON-speak for hashes with only string keys), and `null`.